joez2450/sep10-freedom-project/blog/entry04.md

 Moving forward with the decision, the next tool I tested out was [Skeleton](http://getskeleton.com/).
 Beginning with my [Skeleton](http://getskeleton.com/) tinkering process, I looked closely at the webpage provided by the developers.
 This time when I observed over the tool page, however, I noticed that there wasn't a side-by-side playground for a tutorial.
 [Skeleton](http://getskeleton.com/) only lists its CSS elements in brief detail and a download button on its page.

 For an ideal beginner's lesson on the tool, I followed a [Pythonology video](https://www.youtube.com/watch?v=v4UC9emY9KA).
 I used the video to my advantage, occasionally grabbing information that were important.
-While listening to the video and constantly learning, I was gradually able to implement my twists and create an about me page with Skeleton on CS50.
+While listening to the video and constantly learning, I was gradually able to use some of the topics mentioned and implement my twists and create an about me page with Skeleton on CS50.
 Here is a visual:

 ![Untitled drawing (3)](https://github.com/joez2450/sep10-freedom-project/assets/146861465/2adcd319-d413-4eb4-9643-7a8c12ee709b)